You are here:

 As scriptwriter and creator Rachel Lang says, "the Wests are all about values, and what is or is not moral - though it may not be always obvious."

-The family's struggle to stay on the straight and narrow has taken New Zealand television into new and unusual places, placing them amongst the great dysfunctional TV families (The Sopranos, Married with Children).
+The family's struggle to stay on the straight and narrow took New Zealand television into new and unusual places, placing them amongst the great dysfunctional TV families (The Sopranos, Married with Children).

 Outrageous Fortune began life partly because Rachel Lang was keen for a brasher, funnier take on the white trash family she had created for Mercy Peak.
-Lang had also been mulling over other questions: among them why more mothers weren't engaging in crime when the median income for New Zealand women was only $14,000 a year, and how marriages might be affected as women change and look for more than housewife desperation.
+Lang had also been mulling over other questions: among them why more mothers weren't engaging in crime when the median income for New Zealand women was only $14,000 a year, and how marriages might be affected as women change and seek something more than being a housewife.

 Lang and longtime collaborator James Griffin (Serial Killers) went west and set about creating the heart of the show: feisty but well-intentioned Cheryl West (Robyn Malcolm from Shortland Street and Serial Killers), trying to do the best for her family.